-Furthermore, a good deep tissue massage should leave the client feeling not only physically relieved but also mentally and emotionally relaxed.
+Furthermore, the massage should leave the guest feeling not only physically relieved but also mentally and emotionally relaxed.
 The therapist should create a comfortable and calming environment, allowing the client to fully relax and trust in the healing process.
-A warm, inviting atmosphere with soothing music and a serene ambiance can contribute to the overall experience and enhance the therapeutic benefits of the massage.

 What Type of Oil is Used for a Deep Tissue Massage?

 It is a common misconception that deep tissue massages are supposed to be painful to be effective.
-While some discomfort might be experienced during a deep tissue massage, especially when targeting areas of chronic tension or adhesions, it should not be excruciatingly painful.
+While some discomfort might be experienced, during the targeting of chronically tensed areas.
+However, it should not be excruciatingly painful.
 Pain thresholds vary among individuals, and what might be tolerable pressure for one person could be too intense for another.